Gamma World: Reception

-In the 1980 book The Complete Book of Wargames, game designer Jon Freeman commented, "This is in every sense an improved version of Metamorphosis Alpha.
+In the 1980 book The Complete Book of Wargames, game designer Jon Freeman reviewed the first edition and commented, "This is in every sense an improved version of Metamorphosis Alpha.
 Rules have been tightened and elaborated, and the organization is clearly superior."
 Freeman concluded, "While it's not quite as open-ended in scope as Dungeons & Dragons, it has plenty of potential.
 It's hardly flawless, but Gamma World is one of the best things TSR has produced."